 The series is a co-branded Transportation partnership book Series between WCTRS and Elsevier.
 The Series will publish books that focus on the latest research in emerging issues and opportunities in transportation planning, engineering, policy, management, economics and sustainability.
-Books will take multidisciplinary, multimodal and multisectoral approaches to the topics, leading the way in bridging the gap between transportation research and practice.
+Books will take multidisciplinary, multimodal and multisector approaches to the topics, leading the way in bridging the gap between transportation research and practice.

 Once the book proposal is approved, Elsevier will manage the writing and development of the manuscript.
 Elsevier is responsible for all costs of production and distribution of the Books and all aspects of promotion, production and distribution of the Books, including title, pricing, and advertising of the books, and cover design.
-The cover will state the publication is a joint effort between WCTRS and Elsevier.
-Books will be published in print and electronic formats.
-Once the manuscript is completed, Elsevier will publish the book within 6 months.
-Elsevier will be responsible for fulfillment of all orders sold directly by Elsevier, and books will be hosted on Elsevier’s ScienceDirect.
-All books will be indexed in Scopus.
+Books will be published in print and electronic formats, and the cover will state that the publication is a joint effort between WCTRS and Elsevier.

-Elsevier will pay the individual lead author of each title a net royalty of 10% on sales of each title.
+Elsevier will pay the individual lead author a net royalty of 10% on sales on each title.
 Elsevier will also pay WCTRS a net royalty of 5% on sales of each title.

 Elsevier will give each lead author 3 print copies and 1 electronic copy of each book and each contributor 1 electronic copy of each book, free of charge and for personal use, not resale.